udaykrishnan9302/amfoss-tasks/task #10/readme.md

-i had learned python for 2 years(11th and 12th) and did a course on javascript basics from freecode camp so i kinda wanna get really good at one that i have already taken and then go for another language(in this case c)
+i had learned python for 2 years(11th and 12th) and did a course on javascript basics from freecode camp so i kinda wanna get really good at one that i have already taken and then go for another language(in this case C) also since their psets were for C...all i can do is prove my python skills through the other tasks...